manocodes/google-cloud-experiments/docs/databases/memorystore.md

 - **Networking**: Accessible via **Private IP** (VPC Peering) or Private Service Connect.
 Not directly public.

 ## Traps & "Gotchas"
 1. **Persistence**: Memorystore for Redis offers optional persistence (RDB snapshots), but it's primarily a cache.
 If you need a durable *primary* database, don't rely solely on Memorystore.
+Use Cloud SQL/Spanner as the source of truth.
+2. **Maintenance**: Standard Tier instances experience less disruption during maintenance due to failover, but basic tier instances essentially "reboot" (cache clear).
 2. **Global**: Memorystore is a **Regional** (or Zonal) service.
 No built-in global federation like Spanner.

 ## Important Points / Exam Clues